abequinonez/fsnd-bookmark-server/README.md

 # Udacity Bookmark Server

 A simple link shortener created while working through Udacity's HTTP & Web Servers course (as part of the Full Stack Web Developer Nanodegree).
-With no persistent storage, links are saved to a Python dictionary and wiil therefore disappear as soon as the server goes down.
+With no persistent storage, links are saved to a Python dictionary and will therefore disappear as soon as the server goes down.

 ## Instructions